GGMethos/ButterPayroll/README.md

   SRS requirements for documented and formalized by Kevin Mac</p>
 <h2>Inception:</h2>
  <p>This Payroll system was given as a term project for a Software Engineering class in the College of Staten Island.
-  During early devolopment, when nothing seemed to run as espected, a joke was made about how smooth the Close();
+  During early devolopment, when nothing seemed to run as exspected, a joke was made about how smooth the Close();
     function was in c#.
-The joke continued with that fuction being "buttery smooth" and our name of a system was found ButtePayroll.</p>
+The joke continued with that fuction being "buttery smooth" and our name of a system was found ButterPayroll.</p>